Topological surface Fermi arcs in the magnetic Weyl semimetal Co$_3$Sn$_2$S$_2$: Results

 Moreover, in a significant difference to WSMs that exhibit time-reversal symmetry, the surface state measurements of Co$_3$Sn$_2$S$_2$ need to consider the effects of magnetic domains.
 The size of these domains are typically around the order of micrometer, which is relatively small in terms of ARPES measurement.
 One solution to this problem is to align the magnetic moments along a particular direction by applying an external field.
 However, this is not generally feasible for ARPES measurements.
 Alternatively, the surface sensitive STM probe can gather enough information within the range of one domain, provided that the surface is sufficiently smooth, since the sample surface can be scanned atom by atom.
 Furthermore, STM measurement yields another advantage by allowing us to measure the surface states at energies above $E_F$.
 Since the magnitude of the d$I$/d$V$ spectrum is proportional to the surface local density of states, the intensity of elastically scattering of electrons from surface defects can reveal the resulting QPI pattern.
 The quantum interference between initial and final states ($k_i$ and $k_f$) at a constant energy results in a standard wave pattern indexed by a vector $q = k_f - k_i$.

 In order to simulate such an STM measurement, we calculated the QPI from the surface local density of states~\cite{Hosur2012, Hofmann2013,Kourtis2016}.
 In contrast to ARPES measurements, the QPI in STM is much more sensitive to the surface states, where the effects of $k_z$ are almost negligible.
 In this sense, we can justify the exclusion of the bulk projected states in our QPI calculations.
-Moreover, owing to the magnetic polarization in Co$_3$Sn$_2$S$_2$, all the spins are oriented along the $z$-direction, and the QPI pattern is thus decided by the joint density of states (JDOS) without considering further spin selection rules.
+Moreover, owing to the magnetic polarization in Co$_3$Sn$_2$S$_2$, the spins will be oriented along the $z$-direction with small in-plane components, and the QPI pattern is thus decided by the joint density of states (JDOS) without considering further spin selection rules.

 Fig.~\ref{fig:Sn} shows the resulting QPI pattern for the Sn-terminal with an energy fixed at the Weyl points.
 In order to accurately simulate the scattering, we only considered the states arising from the surface, as indicated in Fig.~\ref{fig:Sn}(a).
 Besides the Fermi arcs, another trivial FS states arised from the dangling bond also exist, but they partly merge into the bulk, which appears alternately with the Fermi arc around the $k_z$-axis.
 According to the symmetry of the FSs, there are thus six independent scattering vectors for each Fermi arc, three arising from arc--arc scattering and the other three arising from scattering between the Fermi arcs and the trivial FS, which is shown in Fig.~\ref{fig:Sn}(a).
-Owing to the long Fermi arc, the QPI pattern is dominated by the arc-related scattering, as indicated in Fig.~\ref{fig:Sn}(b).